 It is fair to say that White Sulphur Springs is generally considered to be an area of large ranches that tend to remain in stable hands over generations.
 A few have passed into nonresident hands, but they have tended to increase in size and are operated seriously.
 One of the great benefits of the area is that it is “off the beaten path” but is rapidly growing in popularity, as witnessed by many notable ranch sales over the last ten years.
 Certainly, its considerable amenities are fast being recognized.

-The Kettle Hollow unit of the ranch lies a mile to the north of the Benton Creek Unit.
+The EBR Kettle Hollow Unit of the ranch lies a mile to the north of the EBR Benton Creek Unit.
 Kettle Hollow Creek flows through the ranch on its way to join Benton Creek.
 This hidden mountain valley has swamps, two miles of creek, and both a one-half-acre pond and a three-acre reservoir lying below the rocky, timbered ridgelines.
 These ponds and wetlands are unique features providing superior elk rutting habitat.
-An appendage of this Kettle Hollow unit provides access to an adjoining section of landlocked state land.
+An appendage of this EBR Kettle Hollow Unit provides access to an adjoining section of landlocked state land.

 The following represents an approximate breakdown of the deeded acreage:

-The improvements on the Elk Basin Ranch are accommodating, convenient and in excellent condition for a ranch of this type, without being either “over the top” or insufficient in any way.
-The homes on the ranch number two, each with three bedrooms and two baths -- one newer and modern, the other partially remodeled.
+The improvements on the Elk Basin Ranch’s EBR Benton Creek Unit are accommodating, convenient and in excellent condition for a ranch of this type, without being either “over the top” or insufficient in any way.
+The homes on the ranch number two, each with three bedrooms and two baths - one newer and modern, the other partially remodeled.
 The improvements on the ranch are all located in the northern shared corner of Sections 25 and 26.

 The Main House